robtweed/metastatic/SBADMIN-TUTORIAL.md

 Note that this text was imported at build time: it's not being retrieved dynamically from the file into the browser: all the text content held in MetaStatic's CMS are pulled into the HTML file that the Builder creates.

-You might be wondering why we're handing the *About* content's title/heading with an *&lt;h1>* tag and the *beforetext* slot.
-It could, of course, have been included in the Markdown content of the *about.md* file.
-However, you'll see later while we're doing that here (spoiler: we're going to re-use that file with another *sbadmin* Meta Tag later, where we want to handle the heading separately).
+**Note**: You might have realised that the markdown text within the content file could have included a title.
+If this is the case, simply leave out the *title* attribute from the *&lt;sbadmin-content-text>* tag.

 Let's now add similarly-managed text content to our other menu options.
 Edit the Menu section of your *index.meta* file to contain this: